signalogic/SigSRF_SDK/mediaTest_readme.md

 ### Real-Time Interval

--rN specifies a "real-time interval", which mediaMin uses for a target packet push rate and to control overall timing, and which [pktlib](#user-content-pktlib) uses to control overall timing in media/packet threads.
-For example, -r20 specifies 20 msec, which is appropriate for RTP packets encoded with codecs that use 20 msec framesize. -r0 specifies no intervals; i.e. mediaMin will push packets as fast as possible
+-rN specifies a "real-time interval" that mediaMin uses for a target packet push rate and to control overall timing, and which [pktlib](#user-content-pktlib) uses to control overall timing in media/packet threads.
+For example, -r20 specifies 20 msec, which is appropriate for RTP packets encoded with codecs that use 20 msec framesize. -r0 specifies no intervals; i.e. mediaMin will push and process packets as fast as possible.
+Some additional notes:

+> no entry is the same as -r0
+> entering a session configuration file on the command line that contains a "ptime" value, along with no -rN entry, will use the session config ptime value instead (see [Static Session Configuration](#user-content-staticsessionconfig) above)

 ### Performance Improvements